damian-git-99/blog-app-node/README.md

 - Edit own posts:
 As a user, I want to be able to edit my own posts so that I can make changes to the content and improve it over time.

+- Change profile information:
+As a user, I want to be able to change my profile information, such as my email, so that my account information stays up to date.

 ## User stories for later
 - Search posts using keywords:
 As a user, I want to be able to search for specific posts using keywords so that I can quickly find the content I am interested in.